Psalm 121 – The God Who Keeps and Helps

 From this time forth, and even forevermore.

 a.
 The LORD shall preserve you from all evil: The singer had great confidence in God’s protecting power.
-Evil men come and afflict the child of God, but never do him or her permanent harm, and the LORD shall preserve your soul.
+Evil men may come and afflict the child of God, but the LORD shall preserve your soul.

 i. “‘All evil’ will be averted from him who has Jehovah for his keeper; therefore, if any so called Evil comes, he may be sure that it is Good with a veil on.”
 (Maclaren)